 All you need to do is widen your paths, ensure the pathways are smooth as possible, have no defects, have as little gradient as possible and to keep ramps to a minimal.
 To use raised bed and containers, you add seating and handlebars as much as possible.
 You will need to add mulch and to water wisely, to use tools with long handles and are ergonomic as possible.

 Finally to adapt and be careful of what plants you can use in your garden.
-If all these steps are followed you will find that most disable gardeners can adapt to their garden.
+If all these steps are followed you will find that most disabled gardeners can adapt to their garden.

 Remember not to work too hard, do what you can do and hire someone for jobs which are more difficult.
 Make the garden design suitable for yourself and everybody will benefit including your able friends and family,

-If you have any question or comments you have and wish to make, please do so in the comment box below.
+If you have any questions or comments you have and wish to make, please do so in the comment box below.